Pendium

 Frequently Asked Questions

-How much water do you need for a 72-hour kit?
+How much water do you need per person per day in an emergency kit?

 Where should I store my earthquake survival kit?

-What tools are necessary for an earthquake kit?
+What tools are essential for earthquake survival?

 Behind the data